derekbeaton/git_playground/README.md

-Changes made to READ ME file by Yuxin
+A new line added by Yuxin